rhartert/gofzn/README.md

-# gofzn
+# Go FlatZinc

-Go FlatZinc parser
+🏗️ Work in progress...